dplesca/go-omxremote/README.md

     path to look for videos in (default ".")
 ```

-The project is geared towards mobile usage, it has been tested on both Android and iOS devices.
+The project is geared towards mobile usage, the interface has been tested on both Android and iOS devices.

 ### Example systemd unit file